 The sun On moustached archaic faces Grinning as if it were all An August Bank Holiday lark;"

-During World War II, The Oval was initially requisitioned as storage space to house searchlights.
+During World War II, The Oval cricket ground was initially requisitioned as storage space to house searchlights.
 It was later turned into a prisoner of war camp, with the intention of holding enemy parachutists.
 However, since they never came, The Oval was never actually used for this purpose.

 The Feathers of the Duchy